npmcdn-to-unpkg-bot/krystal-100-days/battleship/README.md

 #Battleship
-This battleship game is based on the project from HeadFirst JavaScript Programming.
+This battleship game is based on the project from Head First JavaScript Programming.

 ##Installation
 Run ```npm install ```.
-Or just visit the [codepen demo](http://codepen.io/kklumpp13/live/NArpGJ).
+Or you can get right to playing at the [codepen demo](http://codepen.io/kklumpp13/live/NArpGJ).